nhsconnect/prm-practice-migration/guide/00-get-started.md

 ### Agree a provisional Go Live date

 A preferred Go Live date needs to be agreed between the Practice and the supporting functions  - usually the Clinical Commissioning Group (CCG) and a GP IT delivery partner (such as a Commissioning Support Unit).

+A proposed go-live date should be agreed between the practice, Clinical Commissioning Group (CCG) and GP IT delivery partner.

+This proposed date should be agreed with the new clinical system supplier

 {%- capture lesson_learnt_1 -%}